Digital and Technology Solutions Specialist (Digital Technologies) Degree Apprenticeship

 This is a degree apprenticeship programme - you must be employed full-time in a relevant role in order to undertake this apprenticeship.

-This degree apprenticeship programme is awaiting final approval to run in January 2019.
+This degree apprenticeship programme is due to tun in March 2019.

 This master’s level apprenticeship programme delivered online by the University of Salford will help develop the broad spectrum of knowledge and in-depth understanding of the digital economy necessary for the future-ready workforce of tomorrow.
 It aims to create professionals prepared to lead the digital evolution in an era of unprecedented technological transformation.